 Insider Art provides an insight into life on the inside, through the art created in Western Australia’s prisons

-A joint initiative of the Department of Justice and Fremantle Prison, Insider Art: Autumn (2021) showcases the creative achievements of incarcerated prisoners from across Western Australia.
+A joint initiative of the Department of Justice and Fremantle Prison, Insider Art: Winter (2021) showcases the creative achievements of incarcerated prisoners from across Western Australia.

 Participation in the creative process offers prisoners more than simple education and recreation.
 The production of artworks can be an important component in their rehabilitation as it allows them space for creativity and personal development.